cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 * IBC packets can use either a [timestamp or a height to timeout packet delivery](https://ibc.cosmos.network/v8/ibc/light-clients/updates-and-misbehaviour?_highlight=time#checkformisbehaviour).

+### Enabling PBTS

+The PBTS algorithm is **not enabled by default** in CometBFT v1.0.

+If a network upgrades to CometBFT v1.0, it will still use the BFT Time algorithm until PBTS is enabled.
+The same applies to new networks that do not change the default values for consensus parameters in the genesis file.

+Enabling PBTS requires configuring the [consensus parameters](#consensus-parameters) that govern the operation of the algorithm.

 ### Selecting a Timestamp

 When a validator creates a new block, it reads the time from its local clock